syeddanish41/wAlnut/README.md

 # wAlnut

 "*I wish I'd had the courage to live a life true to myself, not the life others expected of me.
-I meant it, promise this dying women that you will always be true to yourself, that you will be brave enough to live the way you want to live regardless of what other poeple say.*"
+I mean it, promise this dying women that you will always be true to yourself, that you will be brave enough to live the way you want to live regardless of what other poeple say.*"